There is more to the long-term storage of potatoes than sprout suppressants. Here we examine five main considerations.

 The 2020 season is 10 to 14 days earlier than a typical season so there is a good chance that quality will be better than average, but it pays to monitor crops closely at intake if problems are to be avoided later.

 “It’s worth understanding how much soil is present in the box or if there are any rots present.
 Hopefully, these will have been dealt with on the harvester, but if they make it into store then it pays to know at what level.
-Is it limited or is there something to worry about? if there a lot of rots then the stock will either need to be monitored more frequently or put to one side so they can be cleaned up at a later date,” says Dr Wale.
+Is it limited or is there something to worry about? if there a lot of rots then the stock will either need to be monitored more frequently or put to one side so they can be cleaned up at later,” says Dr Wale.

 Whether or not to apply a fungicide at intake will be a decision growers with seed crops will be pondering.